Seamonsters-2605/Seamonsters-2605.github.io/docs/setup/index.md

 - Go to [python.org/downloads](https://www.python.org/downloads/)
 - Download the latest version of Python 3 (NOT Python 2).
 The current version (as of October 2017) is 3.6.3.
 - On Windows, check the box in the installer to "**Add Python 3.6 to PATH.**" Restart your computer before you continue.
 - Open Command Prompt (search "cmd").
 Type `python` and press Enter.
-If that doesn’t work, try `py` instead.
+If that doesn't work, try `py` instead.
 Verify that the version number listed is Python 3.6.2 and NOT Python 2.something.

 ## Install pyfrc and robotpy-ctre